Boycie: Profile

 Boycie enjoys overt displays of wealth, formerly living in King's Avenue, the most expensive street in south east London.
 He also owns a holiday cottage in Cornwall.

-In The Green Green Grass Boycie is portrayed with the same personality as in Only Fools and Horses but he seems to be more respected by women.
-In one episode, "Sex and the Country" he is seduced by Tyler's English teacher, who admits she likes more mature men, and in another episode, "Life Swap", Boycie's swapped wife tries to seduce him.
+In The Green Green Grass, Boycie is portrayed with the same personality as in Only Fools and Horses but he seems to be more respected by women.
+In one episode, "Sex and the Country", he is seduced by Tyler's English teacher, who admits she likes more mature men, and in another episode, "Life Swap", Boycie's swapped wife tries to seduce him.

 In two episodes, there are allusions to Boycie having had at least two extramarital affairs.
 In "Go West Young Man", he reveals he has a "bit on the side", for whom he buys an E-type Jaguar, but it is later crashed into while Del is driving it.
 In "Dates", Del blackmails Boycie into doing a favour for him by threatening to inform Marlene of an encounter Boycie had with a woman in Sheffield.

 It is revealed in the episode "From Prussia With Love" that Boycie spent some time in prison in his youth.
 His criminal record includes convictions for perjury, embezzlement, conspiring to pervert the course of justice, the fraudulent conversion of traveller's cheques and attempting to bribe the Mayor of Lambeth.

 In Rock & Chips, Boycie is portrayed as a young man and a member of Del's gang at school.
 He is still the tight person seen in the original stories, although he is much more amiable and humorous as a young man.
 Later in the series, after leaving school, he gets a job as a car cleaner for Alberto Balsam, a Spanish second-hand car dealer.
 Though Boycie is clean shaven throughout the prequel, Sullivan had reportedly intended Boycie to grow his trademark moustache in later episodes.

 First name

 Throughout Only Fools and Horses and The Green Green Grass, Boycie is given many first names, including Aubrey, which he reveals is his middle name, as can be heard during the séance scene in the episode "Sickness and Wealth".
-At his remarriage, after discovering his forty-year marriage to Marlene was unofficial because the registrar was unlicensed, the vicar names him as Herman Aubrey Boyce.
+At his remarriage, after discovering his forty-year marriage to Marlene was unofficial because the registrar was unlicenced, the vicar names him as Herman Aubrey Boyce.
 However, in "Strangers on the Shore", his first name is clearly seen as Terrance on the contract book towards the end of the episode.
+The Peckham Archives book has his full name as Herman Terrance Aubrey Boyce.